 Costa Group’s Stage 2 expansion of its tomato glasshouse operations at Guyra was formally opened in early December by Member for Northern Tablelands, Minister for Agriculture and Minister for Western New South Wales, the Hon.
 Adam Marshall MP.

-The $80 million expansion of the company’s Tomato Exchange complex includes two new five-hectare glasshouses and a 2.5-hectare propagation nursery at the New England Highway site, just north of Guyra, NSW.
+The $80 million expansion of the company’s Tomato Exchange complex includes two new five-hectare glasshouses and a 2.5-hectare propagation nursery at the New England Highway site at Falconer, just north of Guyra, NSW.

 It extends the footprint of the firm’s Guyra glasshouse complex to more than 40 hectares – the largest such growing facility in the Southern Hemisphere – and will boost the facility’s total annual tomato production to more than 18 million kilograms.